 A brand is a public promise by a business to deliver a high quality product,service or experience.
 It is a long-term business commitment to build trust and relationship with customers.

 A brand is considered one of the most valuable assets of a business today.
-Please, take a look at Interbrand’s global brand valuation to know how important a brand can be once you build it.
+Please, take a look at Interbrand’s global brand valuation to know how important a brand can be once you have built it.

-Just creating an identity is not enough, a brand must also achieve the financial goals of a business, and that is only possible if the consumers respond to the brand positively.
-In other words, the brand should be identifiable but consumers should also prefer it in a buying situation.
+However, just creating an identity is not enough, a brand must also achieve the financial goals of a business, and that is only possible if the consumers respond to the brand positively.
+In other words, a brand should be identifiable but consumers should also prefer it in a buying situation.

 While creating identity or differentiation, a business also tries to create an interesting personality around the brand.
 At least, this is how all the great brands are doing it.

 OK, now hopefully you are ready to explore the concept of Brand Persona.

 In order to build a brand, you need to create a brand persona around it.
 This is how successful branding works.
 Now you must be thinking why would a lifeless thing have a personality.
 After all, a brand is a just a product ,Right?